 Class I ebikes also cannot have a throttle.
 The motor can only be activated via pedaling and the rider must continue pedaling in order for the motor to operate.
 Most ebikes sold in big-box stores are Class I ebikes.

 All kid-specific ebikes are Class I, but for added safety, they typically have a lower speed at which the motor will stop assisting.
-For example, the kid-specific woom UP line maxes out at 12 mph and the Kent Torpedo at 17 mph.
+For example, the kid-specific woom UP line maxes out at 12 mph, while the Specialized Turbo Levo SL Kids maxes out at either 10 or 15.5 mph (two different settings)

 Class II